What is the Statute of Limitations for Personal Injury Claims in Bethlehem, PA?

 For example, if you had a car accident on January 1, 2020, you typically have until January 1, 2022, to file a lawsuit.

 This two-year rule may differ slightly in certain circumstances.
 For example, in some personal injury cases, the injured person may not realize they have been harmed until later on.
-In this case, the statute of limitations begins from the discovery date or the day the harm was discovered rather than the date the incident occurred.
+In this case, the statute of limitations begins from the date or the day the harm was discovered rather than the date the incident occurred.

-For instance, if a surgeon left a piece of equipment inside of you during an operation, and you only found out about it three years later when it started causing health issues, the two-year clock on your medical malpractice claim would begin from the day you discovered the surgeon’s mistake.
+For instance, if a surgeon left a piece of equipment inside of you during an operation, and you only found out about it three years later when it started causing health issues, the two-year clock on your claim would begin from the day you discovered the surgeon’s mistake.

 The personal injury statute differs from other types.
 If you had a property damage claim, you also have a two-year limit, but cases dealing with written contracts have a four-year limit.
 This is one of many reasons to consult with a personal injury lawyer about your situation.
 These guidelines only serve to provide you with a basic understanding.